UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Starlink is the exception, offering speeds and latency closer to 5G but at a significantly higher equipment and monthly cost.

 Few things are more frustrating during the process of moving to a rural or semi-rural home than realizing fiber and cable internet aren’t available at your new address.
 You are often left staring at two confusing wireless options: 5G home internet and satellite.
-It can feel like choosing between the lesser of two evils, but the technology has improved significantly in recent years.
+It can feel like choosing between the lesser of two evils, but wireless technology has improved significantly over the past few years.
 This guide compares both services based on speed, budget, and lifestyle needs to help you make the right connection.

 The Core Difference: How the Signals Reach Your Home